brunohmg89/GCP-DigitalLeader/Annotation/Questions-2.md

     :black_large_square: Select a private cloud provider that is only active in the required geographic area

+    > The goal of the migration is to serve customers worldwide as quickly as possible According to local regulations, certain data is required to be stored in a specific geographic area, and it can be served worldwide" This characteristic are inherent to the public cloud provider.<br>
+    _O objetivo da migração é atender clientes em todo o mundo o mais rápido possível.
+De acordo com as regulamentações locais, determinados dados devem ser armazenados em uma área geográfica específica e podem ser atendidos em todo o mundo" Esta característica é inerente ao provedor de nuvem pública_

 ---

 2. Your organization needs a large amount of extra computing power within the next two weeks.
 After those two weeks, the need for the additional resources will end.
 Which is the most cost-effective approach?<br>